Your brand is what other people say about you when you are not in the room. – Jeff Bezos

 What Is A Brand & Why Is It Important?

-A brand is the combination of properties within and outside a product which gives an identity to the generic product.
+A brand is the combination of properties within and outside a product that gives an identity to the generic product.

 Consider a brand as a person.

-Now, properties which make a usual person unique are name, attributes, associations, personality, voice, and experience.
+Now, properties that make a usual person unique are name, attributes, associations, personality, voice, and experience.
 Similarly, if such properties are added to a product, the process is termed as branding.

 - Name: What the product is called?

 - Association: Intangible features like logo, colours, voice, etc.